×

 • Tibetan is spoken as a national language in: Nepal, Tibet.

 You will also get to know the continents where English and Tibetan speaking countries lie.
-Based on the number of people that speak these languages, the position of English language is 3 and position of Tibetan language is not available.
+Based on the number of people that speak these languages, the position of English language is 3 and position of Tibetan language is 29.
 Find all the information about these languages on English and Tibetan.

 English and Tibetan Language History